Raymond Obstfeld: Writing career

 Obstfeld has authored or co-authored nearly 50 books.
 Since 2007, he has been co-author to eight books with NBA basketball legend, Kareem Abdul-Jabbar.
 Obstfeld has twice been nominated for the NAACP Image Award, having won once.
 He has also been nominated for an Edgar Award from the Mystery Writers of America for Dead Heat.
 His young adult novel, The Joker and the Thief, won a Delacorte Young Adult Award.

 Early in his writing career, Obstfeld wrote under several pseudonyms (Pike Bishop, Carl Stevens, Jason Frost) because he wrote different genres.
 After writing over a dozen thrillers, Westerns, and occult novels, he decided to return to mainstream literary fiction that he had written in graduate school.
-Because he’d already achieved some fame as a mystery writer, he decided to write his new novel under the name Laramie Dunaway.
+Because he had already achieved some fame as a mystery writer, he decided to write his new novel under the name Laramie Dunaway.
 The novel, Hungry Women, was written from the points of view of four women friends.
 It was published by Warner Books without anyone at the publishing house knowing Obstfeld was a man.
 The novel went on to great success, being published internationally.
 Laramie Dunaway published two more novels before informing Warner of his gender.
-The publisher decided to publish Obstfeld’s next novel, Earth Angel, under his real name.
+The publisher decided to publish Obstfeld's next novel, Earth Angel, under his real name.

 As a screenwriter, Obstfeld has written and sold numerous scripts that have been optioned or sold, though only one has actually been filmed, Whatever It Takes (1999) starring Don “The Dragon” Wilson.

 In 2018, he joined the writing staff for the upcoming Veronica Mars revival series.